Near Nicholson in Wyoming County, Pennsylvania — The American Northeast (Mid-Atlantic)

 1. Once the Largest Concrete Structure in the World:

 When the Delaware, Lackawanna and Western Railroad (DL&W) rerouted and straightened its main line in the early 1900s, the resulting realignment required deep cuts, high embankments, and massive bridges.
 Named for the creek it crosses, the Tunkhannock Viaduct, also known as Nicholson Viaduct because it towers above the town of Nicholson, north of Scranton.
-At one time it was the largest reinforced-concrete structure in the world.
+At one time

 — Submitted February 24, 2012, by Keith S Smith of West Chester, Pennsylvania.